 Debris in the gutters, if your home is near trees your gutters may become clogged with fallen leaves, seedpods, and other debris.
 Overflowing gutters will cascade water down the sides of the home where it can seep into your basement.

-Having any of your water supply lines, sump pump, or hot water tank damaged or breaks your basement can be flooded.
+Having any of your water supply lines, sump pump, or hot water tank is damaged or breaks your basement can be flooded.